allenai/dolma/configs/dolma3p5-resharding/14t/README.md

 `materialize.py` manages the worker lifecycle.
-It batches the selected units by their planned i4i type, creates or resumes the required poormanray workers, prepares the planned single-disk or RAID-0 layout, installs the runtime, dispatches the units, and stops each worker after its assigned units finish.
+It batches the selected units by their planned i4i type, creates or resumes the required poormanray workers, prepares the planned single-disk or RAID-0 layout, installs the runtime, dispatches every worker group before waiting, and stops each worker after its assigned units finish.
+Units assigned to different i4i types run concurrently.

 Find an exact category selector without contacting AWS: